-Seattle’s Woodland Park Zoo combines wildlife with holiday lights during the annual “Wildlights” exhibit, which runs from today (Nov.
-25) through Jan.
-1. My daughter Mallory and I took in the event last year while I was in Seattle.
+Seattle’s Woodland Park Zoo combines wildlife with holiday lights during the annual “Wildlights” exhibit, which runs through Jan.
+5. My daughter Mallory and I took in the event last year while I was in Seattle.
 We will attend this year’s event, as well.

 More than 600,000 LED lights are on display in the shape of animals, insects and nature.
 Trees are bushes are decorated in festive colors along pathways, as well.
 You know you’re in for a treat as soon as you get in line near the front entrance.
 The area is decorated in a variety of colors.